AbeerAhmmd/AbeerAhmmd/README.md

 # 👋 Hi, there...

-I am a currently a student at IAU University majoring in Artificial intellegence.
+I am currently a student at IAU University majoring in Artificial intellegence.
 #
 ### 🛠️ My Favorite Tools & Languages